 We look over the five reasons as to why you should be stopping smoking this Stoptober and why you should consider switching to vaping, one of the most successful ways to quit without having to alter your lifestyle drastically.

 Most of us know the polluting impacts smoking has on the human lungs but not on the environment.
 With over 4,000 known carcinogens being pumped into the atmosphere with every exhale of a cigarette, this has an extremely detrimental effect on not just the air around us but the planet as a whole.
-According to WHO (World Health Organisation), six trillion cigarettes are smoked annually across the world, leading directly to the emission of 2,600,000 tonnes of carbon dioxide and about 5,200000 tonnes of methane into the earth’s atmosphere.
+According to Imperial College London, six trillion cigarettes are produced annually across the world, leading directly to the emission of 2,600,000 tonnes of carbon dioxide and about 5,200,000 tonnes of methane into the earth’s atmosphere.

 As well as this, tobacco factories are estimated to deposit a total of 45,000,000 tonnes of solid wastes, 6,000,000 tonnes of nicotine waste and almost 4,000,000 tonnes of chemical waste over the past 20 years.